COMMITTED TO YOUR SECURITY

 • Check the site’s statements about the security provided for the information divulged.

-• Some websites’ disclosures are easier to find than others — look at the bottom of the home page, on order forms or in the “About” or “FAQs” section of a site.
-If the customer is not comfortable with the policy, consider doing business elsewhere.
+• Some websites’ disclosures are easier to find than others — look at the bottom of the home page, on order forms, or in the “About” or “FAQs” section of a site.
+If you are not comfortable with the policy, consider doing business elsewhere.

 Other internet security measures:

-• Do not send any personal information particularly password or PIN via ordinary e-mail.
+• Do not send any personal information, particularly a password or PIN, via ordinary e-mail.

-• Do no open other browser windows while banking online.
+• Do not open other browser windows while banking online.

-• Avoid using shared or public personal computers in conducting ebanking transactions.
+• Avoid using shared or public personal computers when conducting e-banking transactions.

 • Disable the “file and printer sharing” feature on the operating system if conducting banking transactions online.